-91 percent of people regularly or occasionally read online reviews and 84 percent trust them as much as a personal recommendation.
+91% of people regularly or occasionally read online reviews and 84% trust them as much as a personal recommendation.

-Customer reviews, when understood as a vast and varied source of quantitative and qualitative customer feedback data, hold the answers to questions about customer behaviour and psychology that can point the way forward for your brand.
-Whether positive or negative, reviews generate word of mouth about your brand, products and services and create dialogue not only between brand and customer but between consumers themselves.
-Essentially, reviews tap into a human desire for transparency and belonging.
+Customer reviews, when understood as a vast and varied source of quantitative and qualitative customer feedback data, hold the answers to questions about customer behavior and psychology that can point the way forward for your brand.
+Analyzing that customer feedback through the lens of sentiment analysis enables you to collect actionable business intelligence.

 It’s been said that the future of retail is in customer experience, including personalization of products and services and relationship building between brands and customers that reinforces loyalty.
 Essential to both is listening to customers and acting on what they have to say.
 Every customer who posts a review wants to be heard, by the brand they’re reviewing and by their peers.
 Many want someone to take action: either the brand to make a change or other customers to buy or avoid a product or service.

 Customer reviews typically cover one or more areas:

 - Personal experience with a product or service

 - Characteristics and quality of a product or service